-In April 2019 the 200th anniversary of a little-known historical episode in the history of the South Caucasus was marked: the 200th anniversary of the founding of Helenendorf, the first German colony in Azerbaijan which became a centre of German culture in the South Caucasus.
+In April 2019 the 200th anniversary of a little-known historical episode in the history of the South Caucasus was marked: the 200th anniversary of the founding of Helenendorf, the first German colony in Azerbaijan which went on to become a centre of German culture in the South Caucasus.
 Over a dozen German villages appeared in the region between Tbilisi (Georgia) and Ganja (Azerbaijan) over the century that followed.
-However, in the autumn of 1941 the story of this once-flourishing community came to an abrupt and tragic end, as almost all of them (some 46,000 according to the German cultural organisation EuroKaukAsia) were deported to Central Asia.
+However, in the autumn of 1941 the story of this once-flourishing community of Caucasus Germans came to an abrupt and tragic end, as almost all of them (some 46,000 according to the German cultural organisation EuroKaukAsia) were deported to Central Asia.

-The Caucasus Germans had faced increasing pressure in the decades after the Russian Revolution and during Stalin’s rise to power.
-However, the immediate trigger for their forced resettlement was the June 1941 Nazi attack on the Soviet Union in June 1941.
+While the Caucasus Germans had faced increasing pressure in the decades after the Russian Revolution, especially following Stalin’s rise to power, the immediate trigger for their forced resettlement was the June 1941 Nazi attack on the Soviet Union in June 1941.
 To prevent any attempts to aid the enemy, it was decided to "temporarily" resettle the Caucasus Germans to "fertile" lands in Kazakhstan and Siberia, although in reality they were deported - "like dogs" according to one witness - from the warmth of the Caucasus to the freezing Kazakh steppes, and soon after sent to labour camps until after Stalin's death.

 Inspired by the still visible German traces in parts of Azerbaijan and Georgia, as well as the 200th anniversary of the founding of Helenendorf, this project documents my journeys through the Caucasus, Kazakhstan and southwest Germany in an attempt to track down surviving Caucasus Germans, hear their stories and find out what, if anything, the Caucasus still means to them.